PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

-If battery voltage is less than the set voltage, the `ALARM` pin is pulled low.
+If the battery voltage is less than the set voltage, the `ALARM` pin is pulled low.

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.
 On V2, power-management I2C remains usable with `VSQT` disabled.